unosquare/embedio/README.md

 You can use files from Assembly Resources directly with EmbedIO.
 They will be served as local files.
 This is a good practice when you want to provide a web server solution in a single file.

-The first step is include the `ResourceFilesModule` module to your `IWebServer`.
-The `ResourceFilesModule` constructor take two arguments, the Assembly reference where the Resources are located and the path to the Resources (Usually this path is the Assembly name plus the word "Resources").
+First, you need to add the `ResourceFilesModule` module to your `IWebServer`.
+The `ResourceFilesModule` constructor takes two arguments, the Assembly reference where the Resources are located and the path to the Resources (Usually this path is the Assembly name plus the word "Resources").

 ```csharp
 using (var server = new WebServer(url))